BitskiCo/bitski-js/docs/README.md

 There are 3 possible values:

 - *Connected*: The user has an active access token.
 No action is needed.
-- *Expired*: The user has previously logged in but does not have an access token.
+- *Expired*: The user is signed in but does not have a current access token
 - *NotConnected*: The user has not signed in before.

 If the status is Expired or NotConnected, you need to call either `start()` or `signIn()` to use wallet features.